MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 _Before we start: most screens have links in the menu to the on-device help system giving you direct access to information relevant for the current context, you can easily navigate back to this text too.
 If you have a larger device, for example a tablet, you can open the help system in a separate split window.
-All the help texts and more (FAQs, tutorials) can be found on the [Vespucci documentation site](https://vespucci.io/) too._
+All the help texts and more (FAQs, tutorials) can be found on the [Vespucci documentation site](https://vespucci.io/) too.
+You can further start the help viewer directly on devices that support short cuts with a long press on the app icon and selecting "Help"_

 # Vespucci Introduction